 - When you request a quote we pass your personal data to our panel of insurers who provide quotations for your policy.
 Insurers or their agents will act as joint data controllers.
 The data you provide will be held on our internal systems until they are removed in line with our retention policy.

 - Making credit decisions, if you choose to pay your insurance by monthly instalments your data will be used to make decisions about your credit worthiness.
-If you are paying by monthly instalments your data will also be shared with our premium finance provider, CUA Finance Ltd.
+If you are paying by monthly instalments your data will also be shared with our premium finance provider, My Premium Finance Ltd.

 - In order to reduce insurance fraud and verify your identity, we may share your data with various credit reference agencies and anti-fraud databases such as the Claims Underwriting Exchange (CUE) and credit check companies such as Experian.

 - In order for us to fulfil our legal and regulatory obligations we may share your personal data with authorities such as the Financial Conduct Authority (FCA), The Information Commissioner’s Office (ICO), The Financial Ombudsman, police and other governmental agencies if requested and required to do so.

 - Details of any vehicle insured and the insurer will also be passed to the Motor Insurance Database (MID), operated by the Motor Insurers Bureau (MIB).

 - We may share your personal data with anyone named on the insurance policy, or anyone whom you have authorised to discuss the policy on your behalf.